e1himself/axis-s2-routing-plugin/README.md

 symfony 1.x plugin that integrates Symfony2 routing component into your application.

 It is kinda failed try to bring Symfony2 routes into symfony1.
-But `sfPatternRouting` class is way too deeply interwoven into symfony1 that it is practically impossible to replace it with other routing class.
+But `sfPatternRouting` class is way too deeply interwoven into symfony1 that it is practically impossible to replace it with another routing implementation.

 See [AxisCurlyRoutingPlugin](https://github.com/e1himself/axis-curly-routing-plugin).
 It uses Symfony2 routing system on a lower level (without replaceing sfPatternRouting but just introducing new route class).